 Ocular torticollis arises from disturbances in the input from the afferent visual pathway, oculomotor nerves or the vestibular apparatus.
 Congenital or acquired diseases at these levels cause alterations in the normal input transmission to the neck muscles and the torticollis appear.

-Causes of ocular chp are:
+Causes of ocular CHP are:

-– Incomitant strabismus which can be innervational (muscle underaction by paralysis or myasthenia, or muscle overaction by excessive innervation) or mechanical (diseases involving muscles, soft tissues or bones of the orbit).
+– Incomitant strabismus can be innervational (muscle underaction by paralysis or myasthenia, or muscle overaction by excessive innervation) or mechanical (diseases involving muscles, soft tissues, or bones of the orbit).
 The definition of incomitant strabismus is that the deviation is not the same in all positions of gaze (like in concomitant strabismus).
 There is a position of gaze with maximal eye misalignment (the gaze position in which the effect of the involved muscle is most readily observed).
-Incomitance may be horizontal (sixth nerve paresis, duane syndromes, orbital fracture, myasthenia, congenital fibrosis syndrome, infantile esotropia), vertical (fourth nerve paresis, “a” or “v”-pattern strabismus, dissociated vertical deviation, monocular elevation deficit, brown syndrome, orbital fracture, myasthenia, congenital fibrosis syndrome) or both;
+Incomitance may be horizontal (sixth nerve paresis, Duane syndromes, orbital fracture, myasthenia, congenital fibrosis syndrome, infantile esotropia), vertical (fourth nerve paresis, “a” or “v”-pattern strabismus, dissociated vertical deviation, monocular elevation deficit, brown syndrome, orbital fracture, myasthenia, congenital fibrosis syndrome) or both;

 – Nystagmus as an involuntary, rhythmic toand- fro oscillation of the eyes.
 Based on the direction of the oscillations it can be torsional, horizontal, vertical or a combination of them.
-As a general rule, the compensatory head position is adopted according to the type of nystagmus: if torsional, the compensatory head posture is head tilt, if horizontal, face turn and if vertical, the posture will be chin-up or chin-down.
-Most of the types of nystagmus are associated with null zone.
+As a general rule, the compensatory head position is adopted according to the type of nystagmus: if torsional, the compensatory head posture is the head tilt, if horizontal, face turn and if vertical, the posture will be chin-up or chin-down.
+Most of the types of nystagmus are associated with the null zone.
 This is a particular position of the eye into the orbit, at which nystagmus is minimal.
 Chp is generally used to bring the eye in that position which lessen the oscillations and improve visual acuity;

-– Refractive errors in one of the three forms: myopia, hypermetropia and astigmatism;
+– Refractive errors in one of the three forms: myopia, hypermetropia, and astigmatism;

 – Permitting foveal fixation; there is a group of diseases like palpebral ptosis, macular dragging in retinopathy of prematurity which preclude using the fovea.
 The patient has to adopt a chp in order to achieve foveal fixation.